ccniuj/optimistic-rollup-example-erc20/README.md

 BigNumber { _hex: '0x00', _isBigNumber: true }
 ```

-Finally, let's confirm if the withdrawal is succesful on L1:
+Finally, let's confirm if the withdrawal is successful on L1:

 ```javascript
 // In Hardhat ETH Console